Pterygium (surfer's eye)causes, symptoms and treatments

 • Being in dry, dusty climates

-• Having an outdoor lifestyle (working outdoors increases your risk by 150%)
+• Spending a lot of time outdoors (working outdoors increases your risk by 150%)

-Unfortunately, pterygium surgery is not as simple as cutting the growth out of your conjunctiva and sewing the borders of the remaining gap closed because this approach is associated with an 80 percent chance of the pterygium growing back.
+Unfortunately, pterygium surgery is not as simple as cutting the growth out of your conjunctiva because this approach is associated with an 80 percent chance of the pterygium growing back.
 In fact, 97 percent of regrowth occurs in the first year following the surgical removal of a pterygium.

-This approach, known as conjunctival autografting, continues to be used to this day with some success but can still have recurrence rates of up to 33 percent.
-Better odds, but still not great by any means.
+This approach, known as conjunctival autograft, continues to be used with success but can still have recurrence rates of up to 33 percent.
+They have better odds, but still not great by any means.

 How does AGEI cut pterygium recurrence from 80% to below 1%?